y2010-ops/War_Room-Multi-Agent_System/README.md

-# PurpleMerit War-Room — Multi-Agent Launch Decision System
+# War-Room — Multi-Agent Launch Decision System

 A **multi-agent system** that simulates a cross-functional "war room" during a product launch.
 It ingests a mock metrics dashboard and user feedback, runs